rebeclem/Meni_fecal/count_ps_reads.md

 #### Counting the number of __HUMAN__ mapped reads.

 1st, convert the `sam` file to a `bam` file.
+For these commands, you may have to `ctrl c` to make it quit because it has `&`s at the end

 ```
 for d in *; do
     samtools view -b $d/human/outalign.sam > $d/human/outalign.bam && echo "Converted $d/outalign.sam" &